awsdocs/aws-codedeploy-user-guide/doc_source/integrations-partners-github.md

 1. Choose the application you want to link to a different GitHub account\.

-1. If your application does not have a deloyment group, choose **Create deployment group** to create one\.
+1. If your application does not have a deployment group, choose **Create deployment group** to create one\.
 For more information, see [Create a deployment group with CodeDeploy](deployment-groups-create.md)\.
 A deployment group is required to choose **Create deployment** in the next step\.

 1. From **Deployments**, choose **Create deployment**\.
 **Note**